OdedHol/agrotech/Thingspeak+Mqtt.md

 It can be observed that data is received every 5 minutes, and during specific hours, for a duration of half an hour, the system flows fluids as needed.

-The data we received can be visualized on [Thingspeak](https://thingspeak.com/channels/2184926).
+All the remaining data regarding water conductivity, temperature of the leaf, and ambient temperature is displayed on [Thingspeak](https://thingspeak.com/channels/2184926).

 ### codes